 Schedule a Consultation

 Gum disease is the leading cause of tooth loss amongst American adults.
 If you have been ignoring persistent gum bleeding and inflammation, don’t wait.
 Early treatment means better results.
-To schedule a consultation at Cosmetic and Advanced Dentistry in Baltimore, MD, contact us on our website or at (410) 697-6290.
+To schedule a consultation at Cosmetic and Advanced Dentistry in Baltimore, MD, contact us at (410) 697-6290.